bartclone/cdc_audit/README.md

  - Automates generation of audit tables, one audit table per source table.
  - Automates generation of triggers to populate audit tables.
  - Automates syncing of new rows in audit tables to .csv files.
- - Reads mysql information_schema to automatically determine tables and columns.
+ - Reads MySQL information_schema to automatically determine tables and columns.
  - Fast triggers. only one insert and no selects per trigger execution.
  - Can generate audit tables and triggers for all tables, a specified list of tables, or any not in the list of tables.
+ - Can create standard columns for source table values, or use MariaDB dynamic columns for more flexibility.
  - Can sync all audit tables, or a specified list.
  - Retains pre-existing trigger logic, if any, when generating AFTER triggers.
  - Sync script option to delete all but last audit row, to keep source DB small.